GramThanos/StrongMonkey/php/README.md

 });
 ```

-The `tools.base64urlToUint8Array` function can be found at the end of this document.
+The `tools.base64urlToUint8Array` function can be found at the bottom of this section.

-## Register
+### Register
 Send register response to the FIDO server.

 ```php